 Holy Communion – Book of Common Prayer (8:00am)

 This service is quiet, contemplative and intimate.
-About a dozen people gather at the front of the church where the choir normally sits.
-It is entirely spoken and follows the order of service found in the little maroon Book of Common Prayer (BCP), copies of which are found in each pew.
+It is entirely spoken and follows the order of service found in the Book of Common Prayer (BCP), copies of which are found in each pew.
 Some say that the traditional language of the service helps them feel a part of something ancient and transcendent.
-Others like being up early and having the rest of their Sunday free!
+Others like being up early and the quiet of the early morning Cathedral!

-The service includes prayers, readings from the Old and New Testaments of the Bible, and a homily, and culminates in the ritual of Holy Communion – the sharing of the bread and wine that represent the body and blood of Christ.
+The service includes prayers, readings from the Old and New Testaments of the Bible, and a homily, and Holy Communion.

 Choral Eucharist – Book of Alternative Services (11:00am)